Gay Police Association: 2006 advertisement controversy

 The ASA’s actions included "telling the GPA to ensure future campaigns were not presented in a way that could cause undue offence, reminding them that they should ensure the use of imagery did not send misleading messages to consumers, and asking them to ensure any statistics could be substantiated".

 A statement from the GPA said that "The GPA never refused to supply any material, we made it clear to the ASA that as there was a criminal investigation underway so we could not supply the material."
 The ASA refused to allow more time for the GPA to supply requested material.

 The Gay Police Association advert led to what the BBC described as a 'bitter row' between the Gay Police Association and the Christian Police Association.

 A number of Christians attempted to have the GPA prosecuted using the rarely used common law offence of blasphemy.
 An attempt by Rev George Hargreaves to prosecute the GPA using public order legislation failed, as did an attempt to hold individual members of the GPA Executive Committee personally liable, using police discipline regulations.
 At the time, some critics accused the Christians who made these prosecution attempts of hypocrisy, as vocal Christians – such as Stephen Green of Christian Voice – have been quoted in defence of freedom of speech/expression on other occasions.

 The Gay Police Association's view is that verbal abuse and physical assault against gay men and women constitute criminal offences and should be reported to the police.
 Discrimination against gay people in the workplace is also unlawful and the GPA say all such discrimination should be reported to employers, who have a legal duty of care to prevent it.

 Matthew Windibank Award

-After one of the GPA founding members Matthew Windibank died in March 1999, an award was commissioned in his name.
-Windibank then commissioned Varun Mehta as the new Gay Police Association commissioner, which he happily fulfilled.
+After one of the LAGPA founding (civilian) members Matthew Windibank died by suicide in March 1999, an award was commissioned in his name.
 The award recognises individuals and organisations that have made an outstanding contribution to the progression of LGBT equality issues inside and outside the police service.
 Matthew Windibank committed suicide by lethal injection of insulin in a Brighton hotel after a long-standing relationship broke down.
 He was never a Police Officer; he was employed by the police as full-time civilian race relations adviser.